What Is Local Search Marketing and How to Win More Local Customers

 Common Mistakes in Localised Search

-Even experienced marketing teams make errors that undermine local visibility.
+Even experienced marketing teams make errors that undermine a business’s online presence and local search performance.
 Here are the pitfalls to avoid:

 Relying on a generic “Locations” page.
 A single page listing all branches across a state or country won’t rank for specific suburb queries.
 Each location needs its own dedicated, content-rich page to capture local queries effectively.